Australia sending troops, police to Solomons amid unrest - KRDO

 Australia sending troops, police to Solomons amid unrest

 CANBERRA, Australia (AP) — Australia says it is sending police, troops and diplomats to the Solomon Islands to help after anti-government demonstrators defied lockdown orders and took to the streets for a second day in violent protests.
-Solomon Islands Prime Minister Manasseh Sogavare had declared the lockdown Wednesday after about 1,000 people gathered in protest in the capital Honiara, demanding his resignation over a host of domestic issues.
-The protesters breached the National Parliament building and burned the thatched-roof of a nearby building, the government says.
-They also set fire to a police station and other buildings.
-The first contingent from Australia was due to arrive Thursday night.
+Prime Minister Scott Morrison said Thursday the deployment would include a detachment of 23 federal police officers and up to 50 more to provide security at critical infrastructure sites, as well as 43 defense force personnel, a patrol boat and at least five diplomats.
+He says the aid comes at the request of his Solomon Islands’ counterpart, Prime Minister Manasseh Sogavare, who declared a lockdown Wednesday after about 1,000 people gathered in protest in the capital Honiara demanding his resignation over a host of domestic issues.